Click to toggle navigation menu.

 < BACK

-Cyber insurance is a type of business insurance that covers the financial costs of a cyber incident.
+Cyber insurance (also called cyber liability insurance, cybersecurity insurance, or cyber risk insurance) is a type of business insurance that covers the financial costs of a cyber incident.
 That includes the direct costs your business incurs responding to an attack, and the liability costs that arise when a breach affects your customers, clients, or business partners.

 Why Standard Business Insurance Does Not Cover Cyber Incidents